dennisinteractive/impliedconsent/README.txt

 INSTALLATION
 ------------
  * Install as you would normally install a contributed drupal module.
  * Download the implied consent library by running npm.
-If you do not use npm you can download the library manually and use it by overriding in a the module or theme info.yml file as follows:
+   If you do not use npm you can download the library by other means and use it by setting the library configuration or by overriding in the theme info.yml file as follows:

      libraries-override:
        impliedconsent/implied-consent: {your_implied_consent_library}